 The outside features a courtyard and numerous old buildings which could be used for a variety of purposes.

-The listing on the site reads: “Approached by a sweeping avenue the property is situated on 2 acres approximately of mature gardens including old specimen beech and oak trees and extensive outbuildings with enormous potential to redevelop.
+The listing on the Sherry FitzGerald site read: “Approached by a sweeping avenue the property is situated on 2 acres approximately of mature gardens including old specimen beech and oak trees and extensive outbuildings with enormous potential to redevelop.

 “The late Georgian design is complimented by original features including sash bay windows, feature Adams fireplaces, decorative cornicing, coving, horns, cast iron gates and railings.

 “Located in the heart of an area of outstanding natural beauty with many activities nearby including surfing, equestrian centre, golf course, & for the fishing enthusiasts the Drowes River is on your doorstep.”

 Of course, as the asking price would suggest, the property could do with some work to bring it back to its glorious best.

 However, it would be a fantastic investment for any buyers who are looking for a project.